+Work backwards.
 Find out which subjects are appropriate for the type of work you’re seeking and what levels of qualification are required.
-Talk to a careers advisor or even try and contact people in that profession for advice.
-Search the job profiles on the National Careers Advice website to find out what qualifications and experience employers look for and look at books relating to your industry and job adverts to see what’s expected.
+You should also talk to a careers advisor or even try to contact people in that profession for advice.
+On top of that, make sure to search the job profiles on the National Careers Service website to find out what qualifications and experience employers look for.
+If you’re really keen you can also look at books relating to your industry and job adverts to see what’s expected.

-If all else fails, plenty of people just choose subjects they’re interested in.
-Whatever you do, you can tell employers that you’ve built skills studying that you can use in the workplace.
+Alternatively, plenty of people just choose subjects they’re interested in.
+This is a completely valid option.
+Especially if you have no clue what you want to do as a career.
+Whatever you end up studying, you can always tell employers that you’ve built transferable skills that you can use in the workplace.

-For those over 16 with GCSE/S-grades there are general academic courses or vocational ones.
+For those who study in the UK and have GCSEs under their belt, there are general academic courses or vocational ones.
 You can study a mixture of both, full or part-time at sixth form, sixth form college or a technical or FE college.
 Have a look at our post-16 qualifications for more information.

-Higher Education courses are for students aged over 18 (over 17 in Scotland) with one or two A-levels, Scottish Highers or equivalent qualification, such as NVQs.
-You can study at college, university or institute of higher education:
+Higher Education courses are for students aged over 18 (over 17 in Scotland) with one or two A-levels, Scottish Highers or any equivalent qualification, such as NVQs.
+To get the following qualifications you can study at college, university or institute of higher education:

 - Higher National Diploma (HND)

-If you already have a degree and you meet the entry requirements you can think about:
+If you already have an undergrad degree and you meet the entry requirements you can think about:

-- A Masters degree or a Postgraduate certificate
+- Studying for a Master’s degree or a Postgraduate certificate

-- A course offered by a professional body or institute
+- Taking a course offered by a professional body or institute

 What will it cost me?